Reducing the wash temperature dramatically reduces running costs.

 Sometimes paying for a more expensive washing machine can be financially beneficial over its lifetime.
 For example, a £400 machine, which uses 150kWh per year may last 20 years compared to a £200 machine which also uses 150kWh per year but only lasts 5 years.
 Over a 20 year period, this could save a total of £400 or an average of £20 per year.

 A new A+++ energy efficient washing machine may use up to 40% less energy than an old inefficient model.
 Look for longevity too, although it may cost more initially, if running costs are less and the machine lasts 20 years instead of 5, it is better for you and the environment.

 Make sure there is an ‘economy’ setting on your machine.

 Buy a front load washing machine rather than a top loader because it requires much less water, holds larger loads and saves energy in reduced water heating.

+Try and choose a washing machine that uses the least volume of water per wash.
 Picking a drum size that best suits your needs will ensure no energy or water is wasted.
-A 6-7kg washing machine will normally be sufficient for a couple, a 7-8kg for a family of four and a 9kg or above for the larger family.
+A 6-7kg capacity washing machine will normally be sufficient for a couple, a 7-8kg for a family of four and a 9kg + for a larger family.